JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 - when increase a load parameter and keep the system resources (cpu, memory, network bandwidth) unchanged, how is performance affected
 - when increase a load parameter, how much to increase the resources if you want to keep performance unchanged?

-In a batch processing system such as Hadoop, we usually care about throughput-number of records we can process per second, or the total time to run a job on a dataset of a certain size (in an ideal world, the running time of a batch job is the size of the dataset devided by the throughput.
+In a batch processing system such as Hadoop, we usually care about **throughput**-number of records we can process per second, or the total time to run a job on a dataset of a certain size (in an ideal world, the **running time** of a batch job is the size of the dataset divided by the throughput.
 In practice, running time is often longer due to skew, where data is not spread evently across workers).
-In online systems, what's usually more important is the service's response time.
+In online systems, what's usually more important is the service's **response time**.

-Latency (the duration that a request is waiting to be handled) and response time (what the client sees, including network delays and queueing delays) are not the same.
+Latency (the duration that a request is waiting to be handled) and response time (what the client sees, including network delays and queueing delays) **are not the same**.

 Random additional latency can be introduced by